-Uploading your mod to Satisfactory Mod Repository (ficsit.app)
+Uploading your Mod to Satisfactory Mod Repository (ficsit.app)

 The process of uploading your mod is fairly straightforward.

-On the front page of SMR, click
+On the 'Mods' sidebar tab of SMR, click

 The 'name' is the title that will appear in the mod list and browser.